osx86-ijb/Dell-Latitude-3440-4th-Gen-Core-i3-4010U-1.7GHz-macOS/README.md

 ### Everything is working except for:
 - Sleep instant wake / not sleeping properly
-- VGA (As this has never been supported, and unless you write it from scratch yourself, it never will be)
+- VGA (as this has never been supported, and never will be unless you hand key in the support for it yourself)